 - Q How do I find pedestrian-friendly routes for walking?

 - Q Why isn’t walking helping me lose weight?

 - Q Are sports drinks good for hydration when walking?

 - Q What is a good speed when walking for fitness?

 - Q How can I make my walks more effective?

 - Q How can I set walking goals?

-- Q How can I stick to a walking routine?
+- Q How can I make walking part of my life?

 - Q What can I use when walking if I don’t have a pedometer?